joshuabradley012/appfolio_cli/README.md

 ## Installation

-Download the ZIP file and open it on your desktop or install GitHub and clone the repo:
+Download the ZIP file and unzip it on your desktop or install GitHub and clone the repo:

     sudo apt-get install git
-    cd ~/Applications
+    cd ~/Desktop
     git clone git@github.com:joshuabradley012/appfolio_search.git

-**Note:** `~/Applications` is an example, you can save the folder anywhere.
+**Note:** `~/Desktop` is an example, you can save the folder anywhere.

 ### Node